svettuff/SapphireWebApp/Themes/introduction.md

 ﻿## Introduction to C++ – An Overview of the Language, What It Is, and Where It Is Used

+Welcome to the C++ programming language course!
+This course is created with love and dedication; I have done my best to infuse it with all the experience and knowledge I've gathered over the years.

+I especially want to draw your attention to the AI assistant available at the end of each page.
+If anything is unclear, feel free to describe your problem to it.
+This is the main feature of the course, designed to make your learning journey lively and engaging, helping you to truly understand the essence of the language on a deeper level.

 ### What is C++?
 C++ is one of the most popular and powerful programming languages.
 It was created in the early 1980s by Bjarne Stroustrup as an extension of the C language.